devyn/nu_plugin_dbus/README.md

-      dbus get - Get a D-Bus property dbus get-all - Get all D-Bus property for the given objects dbus introspect - Introspect a D-Bus object dbus set - Get all D-Bus property for the given objects
+      dbus get - Get a D-Bus property dbus get-all - Get all D-Bus property for the given objects dbus introspect - Introspect a D-Bus object dbus list - List all available connection names on the bus dbus set - Get all D-Bus property for the given objects

     Flags: